 If you aren't able to accept a circumstance and you don't want to continue resisting it, it's time to roll up your sleeves and make a change!
 First, shift your attention away from the circumstance that displeases you and focus instead on the desired outcome.
 What do you really want?
 What is the missing ingredient to create that outcome?
-What action, shift, Some people want it to happen...Some people wish it to happen...Others tear down the walls of resistance and make it happen. ~ Author Unknown or input is required now?
+What action, shift, or input is required now?
 Asking yourself these questions will awaken your resourcefulness and shift you from resistance into action and from action into enjoyment of your new circumstance.